abdoulaye-tnd/tandian/books/gameofwork.md

 **The following are characteristics of winners

-1. **Winners are prepared
+1. **Winners are prepared**
 - Winners are ready to play.
-1. **Winners expect to win
+1. **Winners expect to win**
-1. **Winners are specific and positive
+1. **Winners are specific and positive**
 - Losers tend to be general and negative.
 - Negativism is the antithesis of a winning attitude
 - Winners see their drinking glasses as half full, not half empty
 - Winners see the opportunity, losers see the problems.
 - If you have employees who are constantly looking at the empty half of the glass, you may want to focus on changing their performance and correcting their negative attitude.
-1. **Winners accept personal responsibility for their actions
+1. **Winners accept personal responsibility for their actions**
 - Winners say "I", "Me" and "our".
 Losers say "them", " they", "those guys"
 - Losers use the language of noncommitment
-1/ **Winners don't seek to change the rules
+1. **Winners don't seek to change the rules**

 - Winners don't change the rules, they seek only to understand them well enough to win
+1. **Winners pay the price --Willingly -- Because they know it's a bargain**
+1. **Winners set goals**
+- Winning and goal setting are synonymous.
+- You can't win unless you know what victory represents.
+- There are a lot of losers who work just as hard as the people who win, but they never figure out when to stop and celebrate.
+- Winners are goal setters, and more importantly, goal getters
+- Why don't people like to set goals ?
+Why don't people like to write them down ?
+Some people don't like to measure performance -- fear of failure, perhaps.
+Some people are lazy
+- Writing goals allows us to transform our dreams into a specific plan that can be shared with others for achievement.
+- Written goals are not opinions or whishes.
+- Writting goals is the key step that turns dreams into reality.
+It makes the difference between losing and winning.